nico202/jack_osc/README.md

 	|           |    3 byte payload     |        |

 ## Jack OSC
 The Jack MIDI implementation is indifferent to the buffer data being routed in a given event.
-We thus exploit this 'feature' to route standard OSC messages instead of raw MIDI bytes.
-When routing OSC, the raw OSC message is embedded in the buffer instead.
-For interoperability with existing OSC libraries and [NetJack](http://jackaudio.org/netjack), messages are always encoded in network byte-order.
+We thus exploit this 'feature' to route standard OSC packets instead of raw MIDI bytes.
+When routing OSC, the raw OSC packet is embedded in the buffer instead.
+For interoperability with existing OSC libraries and [NetJack](http://jackaudio.org/netjack), packets are always encoded in network byte-order.

 Example OSC '/hello ,s world' message (for jack\_nframes\_t=uint32\_t, size\_t=uint64\_t):